ueberdosis/tiptap/docs/src/docPages/guide/collaborative-editing.md

 yarn add @hocuspocus/server
 ```

-Create an `index.js` and throw in the following content:
+Create an `index.js` and throw in the following content, to create, configure and start your very own WebSocket server:

 ```js
 import { Server } from '@hocuspocus/server'